 Investment guidelines are established by the Investment Committee of the Board of Directors to manage this risk.
 Investment guidelines set parameters within which the Group's external investment managers must operate.
-93.8% of the Group's externally managed portfolio are managed by signatories of the UNPRI.
 Important parameters include guidelines on permissible asset classes, duration ranges, credit quality, currency, maturity, sectors, geographical, sovereign and issuer exposures.
 Compliance with guidelines is monitored on a monthly basis.
 Any adjustments to the investment guidelines are approved by the Investment Committee and the Board of Directors.
+In addition, the Group's investment guidelines restricts investments in companies which rely on thermal coal for power generation or derive revenues from oil sands or Arctic oil/gas, as well as investments in fixed maturity securities with high carbon intensity ratings.
+A Climate VaR is monitored versus the MSCI benchmark quarterly through analysis of the underlying securities as measured by MSCI for the Group's Level (i) and Level (ii) securities.
+93.9% of the Group's externally managed portfolio are managed by signatories of the UNPRI.

 The Group's fixed maturity portfolios are managed by five external investment managers.
-The Group also has a diversified low volatility multi-strategy portfolio of hedge funds, credit funds, principal protected products and private investment funds.
+The Group also has credit funds, principal protected funds, private investment funds and a diversified low volatility multi-strategy portfolio of hedge funds.
 The performance of the managers is monitored on an ongoing basis.